- 12 Oct 2020

-This guidance sets out how care home visiting may be re-introduced while minimising the risks to residents, staff and visitors.
+This guidance sets out how care home visiting may be gradually increased while minimising the risks to residents, staff and visitors.

-There are two sets of guidance to support care homes with restoring visiting by friends and family, as well as resuming wellbeing activities and visits by professionals.
+- to support care homes with restoring visiting by friends and family

 The guidance recommends care homes takes a staged approach, where stage 1 – essential visits only - has been in operation throughout the pandemic.

-The family and friends care home visiting guidance sets out how relaxation of visiting restrictions should take place in three further stages, moving through outdoor visiting, indoor visiting by one designated person and eventually to a controlled programme of outdoor and indoor visiting.
+Guidance for family and friends sets out how relaxation of visiting restrictions should take place in three further stages, moving through outdoor visiting, to indoor visiting, and eventually to a controlled programme of outdoor and indoor visiting.
 It sets out what precautions should be taken to safeguard resident, visitor and staff safety.

 At a national level, each stage of easing of restrictions is assessed depending on scientific advice and the progress of the infection rates.
 If risks are identified with this approach, restrictions may be resumed.
 Any home that has an ongoing outbreak should close to non-essential visitors.

-From Monday 10 August care home residents will be able to have up to 3 outdoor visitors at one time from no more than 2 households.
-Indoor visiting to residents by designated individuals should also be possible once care homes have developed a plan to allow this to happen as safely as possible.
+From Monday 12 October care home residents will be able to have up to 6 outdoor visitors at one time from no more than 2 households.
+Indoor visiting to residents by designated individuals should also be possible once care homes have developed a plan to allow this to happen as safely as possible, and for up to four hours.
+Essential visits are recommended to be generously supported, without defined time limit, and where they will support the resident’s wellbeing.
+Visits by spiritual and faith representatives, hairdressers, pets and therapets, children and young people are also recommended to now be supported, as well as certain gifts and belongings being allowed into the home, with safety and IPC measures in place.

-The enhancing wellbeing visits and activities guidance also recommends a staged approach to the return of health, social care and other visiting professionals and services to adult care homes.
+We published guidance for professionals on 3 September.
+This also recommends a staged approach to the return of health, social care and other visiting professionals and services to adult care homes.
 The guidance also provides advice about residents leaving the care home for day and/or overnight visits, group/communal activities and about residential respite care during the pandemic.

 The guidance has been produced by the Care Homes Clinical and Professional Advisory Group (CPAG), a short life multi-disciplinary group chaired by members of the Chief Medical Officer and Chief Nursing Officer directorates.
 The group has been established to provide clinical and professional advice throughout the evolution of the COVID-19 pandemic.